-18. Other Western Vedic commentators are, P. Peterson, Grassman, H. T. Colebrooke (1765-1837), E. Burnouf, J. Georg Bhuler, L. Renou, J. Muir (Interpretation of the Veda, Original Sanskrit Series) etc., who have made significant contribution to the translation of Vedic Hymns.
+18. Other Western Vedic commentators are, P. Peterson, Grassman, H. T. Colebrooke (1765-1837), E. Burnouf, J. Georg Bhuler, L. Renou, J. Muir (Interpretation of the Veda, Original Sanskrit Series), etc., who have made significant contribution to the translation of Vedic Hymns.

-Predominantly - Mostly
+Predominantly - mostly

-Indigenous - Living or growing in the place where they are
+Indigenous - living or growing in the place where they are from originally has been invented

-from originally

-Feasibly - In a way that is possible or practical to do or
+Feasibly - in a way that is possible or practical to do or achieve.

-achieve.

-Obsolete - No longer useful because something better has
+Obsolete - no longer useful because something better